Processing Form: General Information

 • An optional Selection area, which can include elements to narrow the listed records and elements that affect how the processing occurs.

-• A table (which we will refer to as a grid in this chapter).
+• A table (which is also referred to as a grid).

-• Optional grid filters (also known as quick filters) that are displayed above the grid.
-For details, see Filtering Area and Quick Filters in the Interface Guide).
+• Optional table filters (also known as quick filters) that are displayed above the table.
+For details, see Filtering Area and Quick Filters).

 This topic provides recommendations and guidelines on organizing the layout of a processing form.
 The following screenshot shows an example of a processing form with a Selection area and a grid.